Zama City

 Zama City is a hamlet in northwestern Alberta, Canada within Mackenzie County.
 It is located north of Zama Lake along Zama Road, which branches off the Mackenzie Highway (Highway 35) approximately 80 km north of High Level.

-The hamlet is located in Census Division No. 17 and in the federal riding of Grande Prairie-Mackenzie.
+The hamlet falls within Census Division No. 17 and the federal riding of Grande Prairie-Mackenzie.

+Toponymy

+Zama City is named after the Zama Lake, which runs through wetlands approximately 30 km northwest of Zama City.

+The river was referred to as Zammah River by Ernest Wilson Hubbell of the Dominion Land Survey in 1921.
+In 1922, Hubbell informed the Geographical Names Board of Canada that he had derived the word Zammah from a transliteration of a Dene Tha' First Nation Chief he had encountered during his survey.
+The board accepted the name, but altered the spelling to Zama for unknown reasons.

+Dene Tha' identify the river as Kólaa Zahéh ("Old Man River").
+This name is likely a reference to traditional creation myths, rather than the chief Hubbell described.